dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T1036: Corporations must be held accountable for ethical practices.
+### T1036: Corporations must be held accountable and operate with integrity.

 |Support|
 |---|